hpneo/gmaps.core/README.md

 ### `GMaps.arrayToLatLng(coords, useGeoJSON)`

-Returns an array of `google.maps.LatLng` objects.
+Return an array of `google.maps.LatLng` objects.
 If `useGeoJSON` is true, inverts the order of `coords` before convert it, since GeoJSON format has the order `longitude, latitude` instead Google Maps' `latitude, longitude`.
 Supports simple or multi-dimensional arrays.

 ### `GMaps.coordsToLatLngs(coords, useGeoJSON)`

-Returns a `google.maps.LatLng` object from a two-elements array.
+Return a `google.maps.LatLng` object from a two-elements array.
 If `useGeoJSON` is true, inverts the order of `coords` before convert it, since GeoJSON format has the order `longitude, latitude` instead Google Maps' `latitude, longitude`.

 ## Changelog